 I have no tips on this, because I still haven’t gotten the hang of it!
 I’m starting to think, though, that perhaps you don’t have to go SO fast, and you can cut deeper than the 1/4″, and you can wet or lightly oil the blade.Cold dough is easier to score, as is a stiffer dough

-- A lot of breads need to be put in a really hot oven, so the moisture escapes, making the surface crack and open up.
+- A lot of breads need to be put in a really hot oven, so the moisture becomes steam and needs to escape, making the surface crack and open up.
 My oven loses SO MUCH heat just by opening the door, so I preheat it to a much higher temperature than needed, and by the time I get the bread in and shut the door, the temperature has dropped down to where it should be.
 Just don’t forget to adjust it, so it doesn’t go back up to the higher temp.

 - Even if you use a timer, always write down the time you started baking, you might miss the timer notification